AlexHex7/Non-local_pytorch/README.md

 16. Verify that the code works well in **pytorch 1.12.0**.

+17. Remove redundant the code `net.train()` in training code files.

 ## Todo
 - Experiments on Charades dataset.
 - Experiments on COCO dataset.